vaadin/superhero-demo/README.md

 If you do not have Serve, deploy the files using any HTTP server or install [serve](https://www.npmjs.com/package/serve).

-<small>Note that opening the files locally won't work because browsers tend
-to block HTML imports from file:// URLs.</small>
+Note that opening the files locally won't work because browsers tend to block HTML imports from file:// URLs.